inframarauder/terraform-infra-personal/README.md

 # ec2-tailscale-exit-node
 Deploys an EC2 instance as a [tailscale exit-node](https://tailscale.com/kb/1103/exit-nodes).
 Used to create my personal VPN server.

-# ai-infra
+# eks-demo-cluster
 Creates -
  - a VPC with the required tags for ALB Ingress Controller to work
- - an EKS cluster with CPU and GPU node groups and required taints
+ - an EKS cluster with some default nodes